 In addition, the Group has a Corporate Business Continuity Model consisting of a Policy, a Governance Framework, and a Business Continuity Methodology that define the framework and the necessary actions-through the corresponding Business Continuity Plans, which are periodically tested-to ensure the correct development of the operation before the materialization of a high impact incident, so that the damage caused is minimized.
+These plans have been effectively tested in multiple crisis situations in different countries.

 Every two years, the Corporate Internal Audit Area verifies the proper functioning of the Internal Control System of the main IT Systems whose scope is the general controls of information technology (IT), the IT control environment, and the application controls.
-In those years where no specific review is carried out, the identified action plans are monitored and their status is reviewed.
+In those years where no specific review is carried out, the identified action plans are followed up on and their status is reviewed.